monogon-dev/NetMeta/README.md

 # NetMeta

+⚠️ **PRE-RELEASE**: This is a work in progress - please watch this repo for news.

 NetMeta is a scalable network observability toolkit optimized for performance.

 It captures, aggregates and analyzes events from a variety of data sources: